McLeod's One-Room School House

-When school let out on this date in 1986, People magazine had already been to McLeod, in Ransom County, to cover the story.
-There were only 14 one-room schoolhouses still operating in the state, and McLeod’s was closing its doors.
-Of the three students still attending in 1986, two would be moving up to 7th grade, and there was no way to keep the school running for the youngest remaining child.
+At the time, there were 14 one-room schoolhouses still operating in the state, and McLeod’s was closing its doors.
+Of the three students still attending, two would be moving on to 7th grade, and there was no way to keep the school running for the remaining child.

-The story of the Salund School was used as the lead “Up Front” story in People and was 10 pages long.
-It was the first time the magazine led an issue with a feature story told only through photographs and captions.
-That was probably due to extra care taken by photographer, Barry Staver, who considered the assignment one of his most personally rewarding.
+The People story was 10 pages long.
+It was the first time the magazine’s lead story was told only through photographs and captions.
+Photographer Barry Staver considered the assignment one of his most personally rewarding.
 He recalled visiting the classroom in February – it was 18 below when the kids went outside for recess.

-In addition to teaching, Herbranson also prepared two hot meals a day for her students.
-Arriving early each morning, she cooked a hot breakfast, and throughout the morning, she would periodically check the lunch simmering on the stove.
-After school was out for the day, she also cleaned, swept the floor and worked on the paperwork needed to obtain grants to keep the school open.
+In addition to teaching, Herbranson also prepared two hot meals a day.
+Arriving early, she cooked a hot breakfast, and throughout the morning, she would periodically check the lunch simmering on the stove.
+After school was out for the day, she also cleaned, swept and had often worked on paperwork for grants to keep the school open.
 The only thing that allowed her to work at such a low salary was her income from co-owning of the Sand Dune Saloon in McLeod.

-Herbranson planned to move to Alaska to teach after the school closed.
-Since then, we’ve learned that she took college courses the following year, then spent a year teaching kindergarten in Texas.
-The McLeod school board had two years to either reopen the school or disband; in 1988 they elected to reopen.
-They gave Herbranson a call, and she came back to McLeod to pick up where she left off.
-Two years ago, there were four students when the school closed again – this time for good.
+Herbranson took college courses the following year, then spent a year teaching kindergarten in Texas.
+In 1988, the McLeod school board elected to reopen the school and gave Herbranson a call.
+She came back to McLeod to pick up where she left off – and yes, she did get a raise, but in 2002 the school closed again, this time for good.
 The Ransom County Historical Society now owns it.

 Dakota Datebook written by Merry Helm